Careers

 How long is recruit academy and is it paid?

-Recruit academy is typically 6 months long, If you are selected for employment you will attend New Hire Orientation and you will be a paid employee from that day forward.
+Recruit academy is typically six months long.
+If you are selected for employment, you will attend New Hire Orientation and you will be a paid employee from that day forward.

 If I am already a firefighter somewhere else, can I transfer to you?

 The Wilmington Fire Department does not accept lateral transfers.
-All interested applicants go through the testing process and if selected for hire, attend recruit academy.
+All interested applicants must go through the recruitment process and if selected for hire the applicant will start at base rate and attend the fire academy.

 If I already have Firefighter certifications and EMT, do I have to sit through Academy?

 Yes.
 All recruits receive the same training and education during our academy.
-Recruits must pass practicals and testing.
+Recruits must pass all required practical and testing phases.
 If the recruit already has EMT certification through the State of North Carolina, they will remain in class and must take the school exam but will not have to recertify with the state.
+Hours earned will be counted as counting education credits.